 When a visitors centre member says “ don’t visit in the fall,” you know something isn’t right.
 That is what I was told on my recent trip to Yellowknife, NWT.
-Naturally, I was taken back by this blunt statement.
+Naturally, I was taken aback by this blunt statement.
 Sure the summer has great fishing, outdoor music festivals, and endless sunshine.
 The winter has the snow castle, ice roads, and dogsledding.
 Surely there is plenty of reasons to visit Yellowknife in the fall?
 While visiting family I took this on as a challenge and played tourist in my hometown.
 Turns out Yellowknife has plenty to offer those visiting in the fall.

 See the Northern Lights